nlpaueb/SumQE/README.md

     This script produces:
      * Log files, which contain the performance of the model for each Trial
      * Trial files which save the progress of the algorithm in order start again from the point where it stopped-crashed (in case it stops/crashes)
-     * A config file with the best parameters for each combination of (mode, metric, year)
+     * A config file with the best parameters for each combination of (mode, linguistic quality, year)

      These files will appear hear: